stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/04_in_depth_analysis_roles.rst

 In the previous sections we performed a progressive refactoring from Smart-UI, to Document-View, and finally to Traditional MVC.
 This refactoring was driven by the need for additional flexibility, separation of concerns and clarification of the different roles.
+MVC is, at its core, an exercise in data
+synchronization: the same data must be present in the GUI, the Model, and finally in any data source the Model may be using to access the data, for example a file or a SQL database.
+The MVC roles help us giving structure to the communication traffic needed by this synchronization ballet.

-To summarize the scope of each role in Traditional MVC:
+To summarize the scope of each role in
+Traditional MVC:

    - **Model**: holds the application's state and core functionality.